raravena80/oldblog/source/_posts/2014-03-07-docker-first-impressions.markdown

 321f7f4200f4: Download complete
 ```

 After it's complete, it will display a `bash` shell in the container with the prompt displaying the container hash id.
 For example, `root@3b667578ce4f:/#`.
-You can run almost any linux command that your Ubuntu distro supports, including something like `apt-get update; apt-get install apache2`.
+You can run almost any linux command that your Ubuntu distro supports, including something like: `apt-get update; apt-get install apache2`.

 I ran `apt-get upgrade` and somehow it couldn't finish the installation saying some of the packages were missing dependencies, so in essence I fried the container.